IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-binding-multiple-sources.md

 ## Overlaying Gridlines

-Create second `GeographicPolylineSeries` object with geographic gridlines and add it to `Series` collection of the $ProductName$ map.
+Create second `GeographicPolylineSeries` object with geographic gridlines and add it to the Series collection of the $ProductName$ map.

 ```html
   <igx-geographic-polyline-series  #polylineSeries